We may earn affiliate commissions for the recommended products. Learn more.

 Static IP

-A static IP server differs from a dedicated IP server in one key way: while all VPN customers share the same static IP address on a static server, a dedicated IP address is exclusive to one customer, though the server itself is still shared among users.
+A static IP server differs from a dedicated IP server in one key way: while all VPN customers share the same static IP address on a static server, a dedicated IP address is exclusive to one customer.
+However, the server itself is still shared among users.
 The benefit they both provide is an unchanging IP address, which can be useful for tasks like accessing IP-restricted services.

 Only Surfshark offers Static IP servers, while NordVPN doesn’t.
 Customers can choose from six countries: Germany, Japan, the Netherlands, Singapore, the United Kingdom, and the United States.
-Each region has anywhere between five to ten servers, although the numbers will likely fluctuate.
+Each region has anywhere between five and ten servers, although the numbers will likely fluctuate.

 Dedicated IP

 NordVPN and Surfshark offer dedicated IP servers if you pay extra.
 Briefly put, these servers provide a single unchanging IP address in your chosen country.
 This IP is exclusive to you, meaning no one else can use it to access online services.
-Overall, the two are excellent VPNs with dedicated IP addresses with only minor differences.
+Overall, the two are excellent VPNs with dedicated IP addresses, with only minor differences.

 In contrast, Surfshark VPN offers dedicated IP addresses in fewer countries at a lower price.
 More precisely, you can choose from 11 countries and have to pay around $3.75/month.